APaloski/APaloski.github.io/_drafts/time.md

 title: Customizing Java Time: Playing around with Clocks
 ---

 There are at least tens of articles, if not hundreds out there describing the basics of the [java.time](https://docs.oracle.com/javase/8/docs/api/java/time/package-summary.html#package.description) APIs introduced in Java 8.
 Including one released by Oracle themselves, found [here](http://www.oracle.com/technetwork/articles/java/jf14-date-time-2125367.html).
 But from my experience most of them barely touch on making extensions to the API.
-So if you're looking for the basics, this article isn't for you; if you want to do some first step customization it is!
+So if you're looking for the basics, this article isn't for you; But if you want to do some first step customization it is!

 # Clocks and you

 One of the most stepped over classes in the time APIs is the humble [Clock](https://docs.oracle.com/javase/8/docs/api/java/time/Clock.html).
 This class acts as the core that generates your `LocalDate`, `LocalDateTime`, etc. classes for a given time period when you don't know the *exact* value you're working with.

 Clocks are made up of two simple components:
-* The `ZoneId`: This is the time zone that the clock resides in, this allows for classes such as `ZonedDateTime` to extract the appropriate zone from the clock.
-Clocks can have their time zones changed via the [withZone(ZoneId)](https://docs.oracle.com/javase/8/docs/api/java/time/Clock.html#withZone-java.time.ZoneId-) method.
+* The `ZoneId`: This is the time zone that the clock resides in (sadly, the name TimeZone was already taken in the Calendar era), this allows for classes such as `ZonedDateTime` to extract the appropriate zone from the clock.
+Clocks can provide an equivalent instance, but with a different time zone by using the [withZone(ZoneId)](https://docs.oracle.com/javase/8/docs/api/java/time/Clock.html#withZone-java.time.ZoneId-) method.
 * An `Instant`: This is the current time *as seen by the Clock*.
 This can be obtained either as an `Instant` object, or as a number of millis since the epoch *in UTC*.
 Both of these methods must return equivalent values if invoked at the exact same time.

 By default, the JDK provides the following Clock types, as well as some overloads for working with TimeZones: